nonprofit

 an unregulated frontier

 Globally, the number of assistance dog teams is growing fast.
+Yet, universal standards and safeguards are missing.

 Largely improvised, the sector remains a modern frontier: full of promise and pioneering energy, yet dangerously unregulated.